miguelmartfern/BlockDiagrams/README.md

 - Draw rectangular blocks with LaTeX math text.
 - Add signal arrows with descriptive labels.
 - Include summation and multiplication nodes for system diagrams.
-- Horizontal orientation (left to right).
+- Horizontal, vertical (up and down), or any angle orientation.
 - Easy to use and extend for custom diagrams.
-- Automatic or manual position of elements
+- Automatic or manual position of elements.
 - Threads for several lines in diagrams.

 ## New features

+v1.3:
+- Allow for different orientation of elements.
+- 'horizontal', 'vertical', 'up', 'down' or any angle.
+- For 'vertical', 'up' and 'down' orientations text is mantained horizontal.

 v1.2:
 - 'block' allows bottom and top inputs.